Knife attack suspect held on $10K bail

 A man accused in a knife incident in Sinajana is being held in prison on $10,000 cash bail.

-Tomynson Nikot, 21, has been charged with aggravated assault as a second-degree felony and twice with aggravated assault as a third-degree felony.
+Tomynson Nikot, 21, is charged with aggravated assault as a second-degree felony and twice with aggravated assault as a third-degree felony.

 He appeared before Superior Court of Guam Judge Benjamin Sison on Saturday for a magistrate hearing.